grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-settingscene.md

 categories: [Arc for Kubernetes]
 ---

-In this series I'll be exploring Azure Arc-enabled Kubernetes and I've broken my journey down into the following posts:
+In this series I'll be exploring Azure Arc-enabled Kubernetes.

 [Part 1: Setting the Scene]({% post_url 2022-05-03-arc-k8s-settingscene%})